AnshikaPandey89/to-do/README.md

 3. Install dependencies using npm or yarn: npm install

+4. Install Bootstrap:
+npm install bootstrap

-4. Start the development server: npm start
+5. Start the development server: npm start

-5. Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.
+6. Open [http://localhost:3000] to view the application in your browser.

 ## Usage